Coomera Connector (Future stages) Loganholme to Coomera, planning

 Environmental impacts

-To ensure the Coomera Connector is designed and delivered in an environmentally sensitive manner, the department has been working with a range of subject matter experts and stakeholders.
+To ensure the Coomera Connector is designed and delivered in an environmentally sensitive manner, we have been working with a range of subject matter experts and stakeholders.

 Extensive terrestrial and aquatic surveys and investigations have been undertaken by qualified ecologists as part of the preparation of environmental approvals with the federal Department of Climate Change, Energy, the Environment and Water under the Environment Protection and Biodiversity Conservation Act 1999.